We’re On Your Side After a Dog Bite Injury

 If a dog is involved in your injury, always identify its owner or license.
 This will be important evidence to help you seek compensation for your injuries.
 Additionally, you are allowed to kill a dog during an attack without fear of criminal or civil penalties.

 Dog attacks can cause nerve damage, puncture wounds that become infected and scarring and disfigurement.
 Frequently, we also see attack victims left with deep emotional trauma.
 We will work with your doctor to determine the extent of your injuries and the financial losses that are a result of them.
-To learn more, see some of the frequently asked questions most people have concerning a dog bite claim.

 Contact Our Experienced Lawyers Today for Help